shopsys/monorepo-tools/project-base/docs/introduction/basics-about-model-architecture.md

 ![model architecture schema](img/model-architecture.png 'model architecture schema')

 ## Entity
 Is class encapsulating data.
 All entities are persisted by Doctrine ORM.
 One entity class usually represents one table in the database and one instance of the entity represents one row in the table.
-The entity is composed of private fields, which can be mapped to columns in the table.
+The entity is composed of fields, which can be mapped to columns in the table.
 Doctrine ORM annotations are used to define the details about the database mapping (types of columns, relations, etc.).

 Entities are inspired by Rich Domain Model.
 That means entity contains not only getters and setters, but also some use case methods with basic domain logic (e.g. `Product::changeVat()` sets vat and marks product for price recalculation).
 The entity cannot depend on any other class.